- US Online Poker

 The bad blood runs both ways.
 When DraftKings Sportsbook finally did launch, CEO Jason Robins couldn’t resist gloating on Twitter about the fact that they were taking bets despite the “corrupt idiots” at Rush Street who “attempted to block” them in the state.
 That tweet was quickly deleted, but not before the media had seized hold of it.

 That mutual resentment isn’t going away any time soon.
 However, Rush Street’s ability to try to punish the DFS companies is rapidly diminishing.
 DraftKings is now live in the sports betting space and FanDuel should arrive shortly.
 How much of a competitive advantage they’ll have based on their DFS activities is debatable, but one way or another, that ship has now sailed.

 As for the DFS space itself, it amounts to a fight over pennies while dollars are on the table.
 Based on what we see in other states, DFS revenue will pale in comparison to sports betting.
-Online casinos would be bigger still.
+Online casinos would be bigger still, and there’s also plenty of potential for Illinois online poker to be successful.
 Rush Street is already in the process of building itself an online casino empire with its BetRivers brand, and is the market leader in neighboring Pennsylvania.

 Of course, spite isn’t rational.
 However, Rush Street will soon be going public via a special purpose acquisition company.
 Shareholders don’t collectively hold grudges the way individual executives can.
 They will surely want to see BetRivers casinos operating online in as many markets as possible.